neovarier/path_planner/README.md

  ## Review Comments Addressed
  From the previous review I have addressed the comments:
  * Self Car was colliding the front car in the same lane when the front car was decelerating.
 In the last submission, I was using all the unused waypoints from the previous cycle in case of deceleration.
 Since there would be ususally 45-47 unused waypoints from the previous cycle.
 So the decelerated velocity was taking into effect only after the 45-47 waypoints (~ 1 second) for the next cycle.
 In some cases, this would be too late if the front car is decelerating quickly.
 In the current submission I am using the first 10 unused waypoints from the previous cycle and flushing out the rest.
 In this case the decelerated velocity will take into effect after 10 waypoints (0.2 sec) and the next 40 waypoints will use decelerated velocity.
 This should avoid the collision when the front car is decelerating.
+Another check that is added is that if the current location of other car in the same lane is ahead of the current location of the self car and the future location of other car is behind the future location of self car then it will lead to collision.
+If such a case is there then we should not accelerate.

 * Self Car is making a right lane change and the back car in the right lane is colliding from behind In the last submission, while making lane change I was assuming the future location of front and back cars in the adjacent lanes assuming that their velocity will not change.
 But if the car is accelerating from behind, then it may lead to collision.
-In the current submission, I am calculating the future locations of  front and back cars in the adjacent lanes assuming that it has 1) constant velocity 2) accelerates in the beginning once & 3) decelerated in the beginning once.
-By checking these distances against the safe distance it will taking into consideration the acceleration case of back car & deceleration case of front car as well in the adjacent lane.
+In the current submission, I am calculating the future gap of  front and back cars in the adjacent lanes assuming that it has 1) constant velocity 2) accelerates in the beginning once 3) decelerated in the beginning once & 4) calculating the current gap.
+By checking these distances against the safe distance it will take into consideration the acceleration case of back car & deceleration case of front car as well in the adjacent lane.
 This should avoid collisions during lane change from back cars in case they are accelerating.

 * Lane Change mechanism is elaborated